${\sL}$-resolvents and pseudo-spectral functions of symmetric linear relations in Hilbert spaces: -resolvents

 \subsection{Gauge ${\sL}$ and ovf's $\cP({z})$, $\cQ({z})$.}

-The notion of a ${\sL}$-regular point of a Hilbert space symmetric operator $A$ with respect to a proper gauge ${\sL}$, and the ovf's $\cP({z})$, $\cQ({z})$ of the 1st and 2nd kind were introduced by M.G.
-Kre\u{\i}n~\cite{Kr49} in the case $n_\pm(A)=p<\infty$, and by Saakyan in~\cite{Sa65} for $n_\pm(A)=\infty$.
-In the case of improper gauge ${\sL}$ that is not contained in $\sH$, but ${\sL}\subset\sH_-$ where $\sH_-$ is the space of distributions associated with $A$ via Lemma~\ref{lem:RiggedPontrSp}, these notions were introduced by Yu.L.
-Shmul'yan and E.R.
-Tsekanovskii~\cite{Sh71}, \cite{ShTs77}, and for linear relation $A$ by H. Langer and B. Textorius \cite{LaTe82}.
+The notion of an ${\sL}$-regular point of a Hilbert space symmetric operator $A$ with respect to a proper gauge ${\sL}$, and the ovf's $\cP({z})$, $\cQ({z})$ of the 1st and 2nd kind were introduced by M.G.
+Kre\u{\i}n~\cite{Kr49} in the case $n_\pm(A)=p<\infty$, and by S.~Saakyan in~\cite{Sa65} for $n_\pm(A)=\infty$.
+In the case of an improper gauge ${\sL}$ that is contained in the space $\sH_-$ of distributions associated with $A$ via Lemma~\ref{lem:RiggedPontrSp}, these notions were introduced by Yu.L.~Shmul'yan and E.R.~Tse\-ka\-novskii~\cite{Sh71}, \cite{ShTs77}, and for a linear relation $A$ by H. Langer and B. Tex\-to\-rius \cite{LaTe82}.
 In this section we review some results from ~\cite{Sh71}, \cite{ShTs77}, \cite{LaTe82} and investigate relations between the theories of $\sL$-resolvent matrices and of boundary triples which for operators $A$ with proper gauges were presented in \cite{DM91,DM25}.

 \begin{definition} Let $\sH_+\subset\sH\subset\sH_-$ be a rigged Hilbert space associated with a symmetric linear relation $A$, and let ${\sL}$ be a closed subspace of $\sH_-$. \begin{enumerate} \item[\rm(i)] A point ${z}\in\wh\rho(A)$ is called ${\sL}$-{\it regular} for the operator $A$, if